S-LucasSerrano/miniLibX_sample/README.md

 | 6 | Motion |
 | 14 | Window closed |

-The window closed event was, for some reason, extremely difficult to find and it is essential for this projects.
-Basically, by default, when you close the window, you don’t stop the mlx_loop, so your program keeps infinitely running.
-You need to hook a function that makes ``exit(0);`` to this event, for the program to end when the window is closed.
+By default when you close the window, you don’t stop the mlx_loop, so your program keeps infinitely running.
+You need to hook a function that makes ``exit(0);`` to the closing window event, for the program to end when the window is closed.

-I finally found it on this guide.
-That has more info about the miniLibX, and a lot of links beyond the mlx library, with useful resources for the cube 3D, fdf and fractal projects.
+This other guide has more info about the miniLibX, and a lot of links beyond the mlx library, with useful resources for the cube 3D, fdf and fractal projects.
 Check it out: https://github.com/qst0/ft_libgfx#the-graphics-branch

 A couple of more things about hooks.